Nordstrom/chefdk_bootstrap/CONTRIBUTING.md

 Other sections of this document will describe how to use rake on a windows server to check the style and run the repository test.
 This checklist gives a minimum overview of the things to be tested.
+The rake tasks are problmatic at the moment.
+They fail on spec tests under ubuntu, mac/os and windows environments.

 *  foodcritc .
 *  cookstyle